M4NU5/Personal_Website/content/blog/tech/secure-headless-raspberry-pi-on-your-home-network/index.md

 ---
 draft: false

-title: 'Set up a Raspberry Pi that only accepts SSH connections'
+title: Deploy secure headless Raspberry Pi on your home network
-date: '2024-03-23T12:04:48+00:00'
+date: 2024-03-23T12:04:48+00:00
 author: William
 category:
   - Tech
-tag:
+tags:
   - Infrastructure
   - Security
 cover:
   image: configuring_ssh_pi.png
-    alt: 'AwesomeRaspberryPi.png'
+  alt: AwesomeRaspberryPi.png
 ---
 ## Introduction

 A couple of years ago I bought a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) and have used it in several ways from a Pi-Hole to a full bitcoin node using a number of prebuilt OS packages.
 Anyhow today I thought I would tear it all down and start building a system suite from scratch again starting with a generic base.
-Taking the knowledge i have gained from the past few years.
+Taking the knowledge I have gained from the past few years.
 Here’s how I set up my Raspberry Pi 4 with a headless OS for my future projects.

 ### What is a headless OS?